 Source

-This article is based entirely on the "2026 Agentic Coding Trends Report" by Anthropic.
-The report identifies eight central trends for software development in 2026 and includes case studies from Augment Code, Rakuten, Fountain, CRED, TELUS, Zapier, Legora, and the Anthropic Legal Team.
+This article is based entirely on Anthropic's "2026 Agentic Coding Trends Report".
+The report identifies eight key trends for software development in 2026 and draws on case studies from Augment Code, Rakuten, Fountain, CRED, TELUS, Zapier, Legora, and the Anthropic Legal Team.

 2026 Agentic Coding Trends Report